 |Maximum number of P2S connections||Not supported||128||128||128|

 Resize a gateway

-You can resize a gateway SKU within the same SKU family.
+You can resize your gateway to a gateway SKU within the same SKU family.
 For example, if you have a Standard SKU, you can resize to a HighPerformance SKU.
-You can't resize your VPN gateways between the old SKUs and the new SKU families.
+However, you can't resize your VPN gateway between the old SKUs and the new SKU families.
 For example, you can't go from a Standard SKU to a VpnGw2 SKU, or a Basic SKU to VpnGw1.

-To resize a gateway SKU for the classic deployment model, you must use the Service Management PowerShell cmdlets.
+To resize a gateway for the classic deployment model, you must use the Service Management PowerShell cmdlets.
 Use the following command:

 Resize-AzureVirtualNetworkGateway -GatewayId <Gateway ID> -GatewaySKU HighPerformance

 If you are working with the Resource Manager deployment model, you can change to the new gateway SKUs.
 When you change from a legacy gateway SKU to a new SKU, you delete the existing VPN gateway and create a new VPN gateway.

 - Remove any connections to the virtual network gateway.

 - Create the new VPN gateway.